brettrowberry/OpenFSharp2019-UnitConversionService/README.md

 - .NET Core SDK 2.1
 - Azure Functions Core Tools

-### Why Azure Functions?
+Q: Why Azure Functions?
+A:

-#### Why serverless?
+1. Why serverless?
     - Potentially less expensive
     - Potentially a simpler programming model

-#### Why Azure Functions and not AWS Lambda or other serverless offerings?
+2. Why Azure Functions and not AWS Lambda or other serverless offerings?
     - I use Azure at work

-### What are the programming/deployment models supported by Azure Functions?
+Q: What are the programming/deployment models supported by Azure Functions?
+A:
 - [Script](https://docs.microsoft.com/en-gb/azure/azure-functions/functions-reference-fsharp)
 - Compiled (what we'll use in this workshop)
 - Container